sezzle/static-widgets/README.md

     renderSezzle.init();
     </script>
   ```
-Preview your changes to confirm the widget is displaying correctly.<br/>
+Preview your changes to confirm the widget is displaying correctly in each of the following scenarios<br/>
   - Regular Price<br/>
   - Sale Price<br/>
   - Variant Selection<br/>
   - Desktop<br/>
   - Mobile<br/>

-Use the Configuration options above to customize the widget appearance as desired.<br/>
+Use the Configuration options below to customize the widget appearance as desired.<br/>

 ## Shopify Implementation